How to use the color palette tool

 Importing and exporting colors

-Datawrapper offers us the option to import and export color palettes as a list of hex codes.
+Datawrapper gives you the option to import and export color palettes as a list of hex codes.
 That's useful for several reasons:

-- if we prepare several maps who should all have the same color palette
+- prepare several maps who will all have the same color palette

-To use this feature, we can click on Colors and then Import to paste a list of hex codes, or Export to copy the hex codes that our color palette uses right now.
+To use this feature, click on Import Colors, then paste a list of hex codes.
+Or click on Export Colors to copy the hex codes that your color palette uses right now.

-In case the scale is "the wrong way round", we can reverse the color scale.
+In case your color scale is "the wrong way round", simply reverse it.
 That's especially useful for diverging maps: e.g. if we want to show low values with the red color of the US-Republicans and the high values with a Democratic-blue.
 Since Datawrapper doesn't know that, our colors might be exactly reversed when we choose the red-blue color palette.
 A click on "Colors" and then "Reverse" will help.